-"The soul that sinneth, it shall die...."
+"The soul that sinneth, it shall die. ..."
 (Ezekiel 18:20) This is not talking about the first death, from which all will return; but the second death, from which none shall return.
 "For as ye have drunk upon my holy mountain, so shall all the heathen drink continually, yea, they shall drink, and they shall swallow down, and they shall be as though they had not been."
-(Obadiah 16) After the first death the soul, the record, will not be forgotten, but after the second death the soul, the record, will be destroyed and forgotten.
+(Obadiah 1:16) After a man dies the first death the record of that individual will not be forgotten, but after the second death they will die completely, both body and soul.

 "Put not your trust in princes, nor in the son of man, in whom there is no help.
-His breath 7307 [Ruwach] goeth forth, he returneth to his earth; in that very day his thoughts perish."
+His breath [Ruwach] goeth forth, he returneth to his earth; in that very day his thoughts perish."
 (Psalm 146:3, 4) The spirit, or breath, of a man goes to God and he returns to the dust of the earth.
 What does the Bible tell us happens at this point?
 In that very day his thoughts perish; he can no longer think.
 He remains asleep in the dust, unconscious of anything, until the Lord raises him from the dead.